ranja-sarkar/Time_series/README.md

 **Multivariate Time-series**

 One can train a Vector Auto Regression (VAR) model with multivariate timeseries data.
-These is baseline and can be used to benchmark advanced models.
+This is baseline model and can be used to benchmark advanced models.
 Please refer to the VAR directory for a sample/reference.